All photos were taken from Instagram

 Photo by: @peenutthepom

 On the edge of Singapore’s Orchard Road stands this 160-year old UNESCO World Heritage Site that houses 10,000 different species of flora.
 Aside from the sheer amount of plant life in the gardens, the National Orchid Garden also conducts research on hybrids and orchid studies, their VIP Orchid Garden contains all the orchids that they have named after honorable visitors to the country like celebrities, heads of state and foreign dignitaries.
-For the Instagrammer, any place as lush with greenery and containing a vast number of different flowers with vibrant colors as the Singapore Botanic Gardens will spruce up their feed.
+For the Instagrammer, any place as lush with greenery and containing a vast number of different flowers with vibrant colors will spruce up their feed.

 Address: 1 Cluny Rd, Singapore 259569